-- 4. AT&T collected and maintained certain personally identifiable information and protected health information of Plaintiff and the putative Class Members (defined below), who are (or were) customers at Defendant. - 5.
-The PII compromised in the Data Breach included Plaintiff's and Class Members' full names, addresses, date of birth, phone numbers, and Social Security numbers ("personally identifiable information" or "PII"). - 6.
-The PII compromised in the Data Breach was exfiltrated by cyber-criminals and remains in the hands of those cyber-criminals who target PII for its value to identity thieves. - 7.
-As a result of the Data Breach, Plaintiff and approximately 73 million Class Members (including 7.6 million current customers and 65.4 million former customers), suffered concrete injuries in fact including, but not limited to: (i) invasion of privacy; (ii) theft of their PII; (iii) lost or diminished value of PII; (iv) uncompensated lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (v) loss of benefit of the bargain; (vi) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vii) statutory damages; (viii) nominal damages; and (ix) the continued and certainly increased risk to their PII, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the PII. - 8.
-The Data Breach was a direct result of Defendant's failure to implement adequate and reasonable cyber-security procedures and protocols necessary to protect consumers' PII from a foreseeable and preventable cyber-attack.
+- 4. Plaintiff's and Class Members' sensitive personal information-which they entrusted to Defendant on the mutual understanding that Defendant would protect it against disclosure-was compromised due to the Data Breach. - 5.
+The Private Information compromised in the Data Breach was exfiltrated by cybercriminals and remains in the hands of those cyber-criminals who target Private Information for its value to identity thieves. - 6.
+As a result of the Data Breach, Plaintiff and Class Members, suffered concrete injuries in fact including, but not limited to: (i) invasion of privacy; (ii) lost or diminished value of Private Information; (iii) lost time and opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (iv) loss of benefit of the bargain; (v) lost opportunity costs associated with attempting to mitigate the actual consequences of the Data Breach; (vi) statutory damages; (vii) nominal damages; (viii) the continued and certainly increased risk to their Private Information, which: (a) remains unencrypted and available for unauthorized third parties to access and abuse; and (b) remains backed up in Defendant's possession and is subject to further unauthorized disclosures so long as Defendant fails to undertake appropriate and adequate measures to protect the Private Information. - 7.
+The Data Breach was a direct result of Defendant's failure to implement adequate and reasonable cyber-security procedures and protocols necessary to protect its customers' and employees' Private Information from a foreseeable and preventable cyber-attack. - 8.
+Defendant maintained, used, and shared the Private Information in a reckless manner.
+In particular, the Private Information was used and transmitted by Defendant in a condition vulnerable to cyberattacks.
+Upon information and belief, the mechanism of the cyberattack and potential for improper disclosure of Plaintiff's and Class Members' Private Information was a known risk to Defendant, and thus, Defendant was on notice that failing to take steps necessary to secure the Private Information from those risks left that property in a dangerous condition.